rossyman/rossyman/README.md

 ## Ross MacPhee

-Head of Engineering at [@phas-io](https://github.com/phas-io).
-Based in Glasgow, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿 Previously worked at [@GetInflow](https://github.com/GetInflow) as a Senior Software Engineer / Lead DevOps Engineer.
+Based in Glasgow, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿 Head of Engineering at [@phas-io](https://github.com/phas-io).
+Previously Senior Software Engineer / Lead DevOps Engineer at [@GetInflow](https://github.com/GetInflow).
+Software engineering alumni at J.P.
+Morgan Chase & Co.

 Graduate of the University of Strathclyde, a Member of the Chartered Institute for I.T.
 (MBCS), a Member of the Institution of Engineering and Technology (MIET) and a Registered I.T.
 Technician (RITTech Adv).
 My primary focus is in creating wonderful user experiences.